ITenthusiasm/custom-elements/src/Combobox/docs/guides/select-enhancement-in-js-frameworks.md

 > Note: Importing our library's `svelte.d.ts` file enables you to import the Custom Element attribute types from the `svelte/elements` module.

-Unfortunately, although Svelte supports Custom Elements like the other popular frameworks, it struggles even more than React when it comes to handling the `selected` attribute.
+Unfortunately, although Svelte supports Custom Elements like other popular frameworks, it struggles even more than React when it comes to handling the `selected` attribute.
 Similar to React, Svelte translates the `selected` prop on the `<Option>` component to a property instead of an attribute when rendering the `<combobox-option>`.
 However, unlike React, which supports the `defaultSelected` property, Svelte _does not_ support `defaultSelected` either because it translates the camel case property into a lowercase property (which doesn't exist on the `ComboboxOption` at all).

 This is why client-side JS was added to the `<Option>` Svelte component shown above.
 It gives the `<combobox-option>` the correct default-selected state when it is mounted to the DOM.
 Note that the `selected` attribute will always be applied properly to the `<option>` element during SSR.
 So users lacking access to JS will still be able to see the correct default value for the form control.